dinasv/CSBFinder/README.md

 ### Citation
-The following paper contains details regarding the previous version of CSBFinder that targeted the extraction of CSBs that correspond to operons.
+The following paper contains details regarding the first version of CSBFinder-S, denoted CSBFinder, that targeted the extraction of
+CSBs that correspond to operons.
 It contains details of the Suffix-Tree based algorithm for CSB extraction.
-The options to use the Suffix-Tree based algorithm, and the extraction of directon CSBs, are still available in the new CSBFinder-S.
+The options to use the Suffix-Tree based algorithm, and the extraction of directon CSBs, are still available in the new CSBFinder-S tool.

 If you used the tool as part of your research, please cite us: